nlathia/nlathia.github.io/_posts/2020-11-23-Why-ML-code.md

 ## Updates to modelstore

-The last time [I wrote about modelstore](https://operatorai.substack.com/p/releasing-modelstore-v001b-two-opinions), I had just released version 0.0.1.
+The last time I wrote about modelstore, I had just released version 0.0.1.
 It has been about two months!
 As this pandemic continues to rage on, I’ve been trying to do one thing with it each night — no matter how insignificantly small that one thing is.
 I can’t say that I’ve always been able to.

 The library is now at [version 0.0.3](https://pypi.org/project/modelstore/); here are some brief updates!

 * It now supports transformers and tensorflow;
 * The main two lines (create & upload an archive) have been reduced to one line (upload a model — thanks for the feedback, [Julien](https://twitter.com/julien_c)).
 * The library has been tested across Python 3.6, 3.7, and 3.8.
-* It now has [a shiny new website](https://www.operator-ai.com/) which will become a future home for more information about models.

 There are a number of parts that I’m thinking about next — specifically around [model cards](https://modelcards.withgoogle.com/about), adding insight to models, and making them all [searchable, sort-able and discoverable](https://discuss.huggingface.co/t/announcement-model-versioning-upcoming-changes-to-the-model-hub/1914/12?u=nlathia).